learning2hash/learning2hash.github.io/tutorial.md

 In this case we see that LSH performs very well, with most of the colliding images coming from the same class label (0).

-We now quantify the semantic retrieval effectieness of LSH more formally using the precision at search radius 10 as the number of hashcode bits are varied.
+We now quantify the semantic retrieval effectieness of LSH more formally using the precision at 10 as the number of hashcode bits are varied.
 Precision at 10 measures how many of the 10 retrieved nearest neighbours for a query are of the same class as the query.
 Firstly we split the dataset up into a _set of queries_, a _training dataset_ to learn any parameters and a _held-out database_ that we perform retrieval:

 <pre>
 from sklearn.model_selection import train_test_split